+Substitutes will be enrolled in insurance benefits based on eligibility per Section 22.2.1 through Section 22.2.4.

+SECTION C.16 - LONG-TERM SUBSTITUTES

-- Section C.15 Substitutes will be allowed to self-pay for insurance benefits as provided by insurance contracts. - Section C.16 Long-Term Substitutes The District may fill vacancies with long-term substitutes provided such vacancy shall not exceed eighty-nine (89) school days. - Section C.17 Substitutes who perform work under the Professional Learning Certificated Pay Structure will be paid at the rate of \$45 per hour for such work.
+The District may fill vacancies with long-term substitutes provided such vacancy shall not exceed eighty-nine (89) school days.

+Substitutes who perform work under the Professional Learning Certificated Pay Structure will be paid at the rate of \$45 per hour for such work.

-LAKE WASHINGTON SCHOOL DISTRICT #414 SUBSTITUTE TEACHER FEEDBACK FORM
+SUBSTITUTE TEACHER FEEDBACK FORM